SJTU-DMTai/TAMIC/README.md

 # TAMIC

 ## Introduction
-this is the official implementaion of TAMIC for the SDM paper "Time-aware Multi-interest Capsule Network for Sequential Recommendation".
+This is the official implementation of TAMIC for the SDM paper "Time-aware Multi-interest Capsule Network for Sequential Recommendation".

 ## Abstract